Bulky Uterus – Symptoms, Causes and Treatment

 Fibroids are non-cancerous growths in the uterus that vary in size and number.
 While rare, large uterine fibroids can sometimes compress or distort the fallopian tubes, indirectly causing blocked fallopian tubes.

-- Symptoms: Heavy menstrual bleeding, prolonged periods, pelvic pain, back pain, frequent urination.
+Symptoms include: Heavy menstrual bleeding, prolonged periods, pelvic pain, back pain, and frequent urination.

 Endometrial Cancer

-A type of cancer that originates in the lining of the uterus (endometrium).
+It is a type of cancer that originates in the lining of the uterus, called the endometrium.

 Adenomyosis